cyclosproject/cyclos4-ui/README.md

 You will also have to resize your logo to these pixel sizes, and copy them to the `dist/images` folder.

 Either a physical phone running KaiOS, or the [KaiOS simulator](https://developer.kaiostech.com/simulator) to test the application.
 Be aware that the simulator has several known issues (such as only accepting text using the physical PC keyboard) - see the release notes for more details.

+The KaiOS application doesn't run in a "browser".
+Hence, the navigation keys need to be implemented in order for them to work.
+In this Cyclos frontent, the following keys are mapped:

+- Left action: Toggles the sidenav menu, or closes an error ;
+- Soft right: Runs the action which is represented by an icon in the top right.
+When not logged-in yet, will go to the login page.
+When already logged in, will logout if on the dashboard page, or go back to the previous page.
+There could also have multiple actions.
+In this case, the icon is &vellip; and activating it will show a menu;
+- Vertical arrows: Focus the next / previous field or anchor.
+On guest home and content pages scroll the page;
+- Horizontal arrows: On the quick access navigates through the icons.
+On search results skips to the next / previous page.
+On guest home / content pages focus the next / previous anchor;
+- Ok: Activates the focused element.